far1dghaderi/Leetcode-Problems/README.md

 # Leetcode-Problems
 This Repo contains Leetcode problems with their solutions.

-You can find and solve this challenges in the following link: https://leetcode.com/problems/
+You can find and solve this problems in the following link: https://leetcode.com/problems/